Opening up OS MasterMap data

 - Proposed OS OpenMap - Local (OML) enhancement v0.2

 - What is OS MasterMap and what will be released?

 OS MasterMap is the definitive and authoritative source of detailed geographic data of Great Britain.

-- What is the full list of datasets being opened?
+- Which datasets are being opened?

-- OS MasterMap Greenspace Layer
+- OS MasterMap Greenspace Layer;

-- OS MasterMap Highways Network
+- OS MasterMap Highways Network;

-- OS MasterMap Water Network Layer
+- OS MasterMap Water Network Layer; and

-- OS Detailed Path Network
+- OS Detailed Path Network.

 - What will the transaction threshold be?